How-Long-Can-You-Stay-After-Foreclosure North Carolina

 Key Insights

-• In North Carolina, after a foreclosure auction, the homeowner usually has a 10-day period to possibly reclaim the property before the sale is finalized.
+• In North Carolina, after a foreclosure auction, the homeowner usually has 10 days to reclaim the property before the sale is finalized.

 • A homeowner who is 120 days delinquent in payments might face foreclosure proceedings, with evictions taking at least a month after foreclosure.